benedekrozemberczki/awesome-community-detection/README.md

 A collection of community detection papers with implementations.

-A similar collection of [[graph embedding]](https://github.com/benedekrozemberczki/awesome-graph-embedding) papers.
+A similar collection on [[graph embedding]](https://github.com/benedekrozemberczki/awesome-graph-embedding) papers with implementations.

 <p align="center">
   <img width="460" src="coms.png">